A118 road

-The A118 is a road in Greater London, England which links Bow Interchange with Gallows Corner in Romford via Stratford and Ilford.
+The A118 is a road in east London, England which links Bow Interchange with Gallows Corner in Romford via Stratford and Ilford.

 History

 The section from Bow Interchange to Gallows Corner formed the original route of the A12 until the designation was transferred to the Eastern Avenue soon after the latter opened in 1925.
 Parts of the route have an even older pedigree, forming the Camulodunum (Colchester) to Londinium (London) extension of the Pye Road.

 Western extension

 Recently, the A118 was extended westwards from its former terminus at Stratford to Bow, taking over the former A11 Stratford High Street when the A12 extension opened in 1999.
 Thus 70 years after the Eastern Avenue was built, the A12 finally by-passed the whole of the A118, unlike the situation previously, where the A12 ended on the A11 due north of Stratford at Leytonstone.

 Road names

 The road is known as Romford Road for much its length in the London Borough of Newham, High Road while in the London Borough of Redbridge and the London Borough of Barking and Dagenham and London Road while in the London Borough of Havering.
 A final section linking Romford with Gallows Corner is known as Main Road.